 The Title IX Coordinator will send the Determination Regarding Responsibility, written appeal, and any written opposition to a designated appeal reviewer (“Reviewer”) for review and will provide the Reviewer with access to the Investigation Record.
 Neither the Title IX Coordinator nor any person designated as an Investigator or Decision-maker in a matter may be designated as a Reviewer of the same matter.
 The Reviewer will be determined as follows:

-- The Reviewer of a determination involving a student Respondent, including a student employee, will generally be the vice president of student services.
-However, if the vice president of student services was a Decision–maker or if a conflict of interest exists, the Title IX Coordinator will designate another member of the President’s Executive Council (PEC) to act as the Reviewer.
+- The Reviewer of a determination involving a student Respondent, including a student employee, will generally be the vice president of student and college services.
+However, if the vice president of student and college services was a Decision–maker or if a conflict of interest exists, the Title IX Coordinator will designate another member of the President’s Executive Council (PEC) to act as the Reviewer.

-- The Reviewer of a determination involving an employee Respondent will generally be the vice president of operations.
-However, if the vice president of operations was a Decision-maker or if a conflict of interest exists, the Title IX Coordinator will designate another member of the PEC to act as the Reviewer.
+- The Reviewer of a determination involving an employee Respondent will generally be the vice president of online programs.
+However, if the vice president of online programs was a Decision-maker or if a conflict of interest exists, the Title IX Coordinator will designate another member of the PEC to act as the Reviewer.